 When you’re trying to write copy for your AdWords campaigns, it can sometimes be tricky to know exactly what to include.
 After all, you’ve only got a limited amount of characters you can use to win over the potential customers and get them to click your ads.
-AdWords’ limit is 130 characters – 25 in your headline, 35 for your URL, 35 for your ad description and another 35 for the second line of your ad description.
+AdWords’ limit is 170 characters – 30 in your headline 1, 30 in your headline 2, 80 in your ad description and 30 for your URL.
 So what exactly do you need to do to make sure people click your ad and not the competitions?

 When you go to write your ad copy, make sure to include these keywords.
 This will cause your ad to be triggered and display to the correct audience.

 While you are aiming your ad at a certain group of people, it’s not how you should write your ads.
 You want to personalise your ads.
 How can you do this?
 Simply by directing your ad at the individual by using the word “you.”
 This makes the ad speak more to the individual, rather than just addressing the general public.

 For example, when you Google “lawn service”, you are presented with the following ads:

 The middle one is the only one that tries to personalise their ad by using “you”.
 This makes their ad far more interesting than the other two, which are just repeating the business name and including standard wording about quotes.